Discover

 A filming location

 The house has been used as a filming location many times, from Chariots of Fire (1981) to Tolkien (2019), and the exterior was also featured in Peaky Blinders (2013-2022).
-It is also featured in the upcoming biopic of Beatles manager Brian Epstein, Midas Man.
+It is also featured in 2024’s biopic of Beatles manager Brian Epstein, Midas Man, released on Amazon Prime.

 Getting here